-The California Building Standards Commission (BSC) has statutory responsibility and authority for proposing amendments to the California Green Building Standards Code (CALGreen), Part 11, Title 24 California Code of Regulations for nonresidential construction.
+The California Building Standards Commission (BSC) has statutory responsibility and authority for proposing amendments to the California Green Building Standards Code (CALGreen), Part 11, Title 24, California Code of Regulations, for nonresidential construction.
 The Division of the State Architect (DSA) has the statutory authority for proposing amendments to CALGreen for public schools and community colleges.
 The Department of Housing and Community Development (HCD) has the statutory authority for proposing amendments to CALGreen for residential structures.
-The goal of the CEVW workgroup is to garner participation from all interested parties and affected stakeholders in the rulemaking process, to inform participants of the roles and responsibilities of the agencies, stakeholders and the public, and to provide informed, balanced input on CALGreen proposals.
-This CALGreen Electric Vehicle Workgroup charter provides information on the objectives and expectations of the workgroup participants in the development of Electric Vehicle proposals for the 2024 Triennial Code Adoption Cycle.
+The goal of the CALGreen Electric Vehicle Workgroup (CEVW) is to garner participation from all interested parties and affected stakeholders in the rulemaking process, to inform public, and to provide informed, balanced input on CALGreen proposals.
+This CALGreen Electric Vehicle Workgroup Charter provides information on the objectives and expectations of the workgroup participants in the development of electric vehicle proposals for the 2024 Triennial Code Adoption Cycle.